Aathi29/Accordion/README.md

 Created one useState hook to create state variable and its function to update its value.

 Toggle function created to handle the click event .

+Accordion component allows the user to show and hide sections of related content on a page.

+Using "useState" to show and hide the content.